python-openxml/python-docx/docs/dev/analysis/features/header-footer.rst

 Note the ``rIds`` of the header are completely independent of the relationships of the main ``document.xml``.

-All Pages, First Page, Even Pages, Odd Pages
+All Pages, Even Pages, Odd Pages, First Page
 --------------------------------------------

-Each section can have three distinct header definitions and footer definitions.
-These apply to odd pages (the default), even pages, and the first page of the section.
-All three are optional.
+There are seven different permutations of headers:

 1. All Pages
 ~~~~~~~~~~~~